scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-1 title="The three types of SCION links in one ISD"}

-Each link connecting SCION routers is bidirectional and identified by its corresponding egress and ingress interface IDs.
+Each link connecting SCION routers is bi-directional and is identified by its corresponding egress and ingress interface IDs.
 An interface ID consists of a 16-bit identifier that MUST be unique within each AS, with the exception of value 0 (see {{I-D.dekater-scion-dataplane}}).
-Therefore, they can be chosen and encoded by each AS independently and without any need for coordination between ASes.
+Therefore, they can be chosen and encoded by each AS independently without any need for coordination between ASes.

 ## Routing

 SCION provides path-aware inter-domain routing between ASes across the Internet.
-The SCION control plane is responsible for discovering these inter-domain paths and making them available to the endpoints within the ASes.
-SCION inter-domain routing operates on two levels: Within a SCION isolation domain (ISD), which is called *intra*-ISD routing, and between ISDs, called *inter*-ISD routing.
-Both levels use the so-called *path-segment construction beacons (PCBs)* to explore network paths.
-A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes, to explore core paths across different ISDs.
+The SCION Control Plane is responsible for discovering these inter-domain paths and making them available to the endpoints within the ASes.

+SCION inter-domain routing operates on two levels: within a ISD which is called *intra*-ISD routing, and between ISD which is called *inter*-ISD routing.
+Both levels use *Path Segment Construction Beacons (PCBs)* to explore network paths.
+A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes to explore core paths across different ISDs.

-The PCBs accumulate cryptographically protected path and forwarding information on AS-level, and store this information in the form of *hop fields*.
-Endpoints use information from these hop fields to create end-to-end forwarding paths for data packets, who carry this information in their packet headers.
-This concept is called *packet-carried forwarding state*.
-The concept also supports multi-path communication among endpoints.
+The PCBs accumulate cryptographically protected path and forwarding information at an AS level and store this information in the form of *Hop Fields*.
+Endpoints use information from these Hop Fields to create end-to-end forwarding paths for data packets that carry this information in their headers.
+This also supports multi-path communication among endpoints.

 The creation of an end-to-end forwarding path consists of the following processes:

 1. *Path exploration (or beaconing)*: This is the process where an AS discovers paths to other ASes.
 See also [](#beaconing).
 2. *Path registration*: This is the process where an AS selects a few PCBs, according to defined policies, turns the selected PCBs into path segments, and adds these path segments to the relevant path infrastructure, thus making them available to other ASes.
 See also [](#path-segment-reg).
 3. *Path resolution*: This is the process of actually creating an end-to-end forwarding path from the source endpoint to the destination.
-For this, an endpoint performs (a) a path lookup step, to obtain path segments, and (b) a path combination step, to combine the forwarding path from the segments.
+For this, an endpoint performs (a) a path lookup step to obtain path segments, and (b) a path combination step to combine the forwarding path from the segments.
 This last step takes place in the data plane.
 See also [](#lookup).

 All processes operate concurrently.

-{{figure-2}} below shows the SCION routing processes and their relation to each other.
+{{figure-2}} below shows the SCION routing processes and their relationship to each other:

 ~~~~
 +-------------------------+       +-------------------------+